dpzxsm/ReactPropTypes-Plugin/README.md

 7. You can custom your code generate's style.
 8. Supports automatic inference of functions and array types in code, and can be opened in the settings.
 9. Support full list of PropTypes

+## Next plan
+1. Developing a similar plugin on the VS Code's platform
+2. Support Flow Or TypeScript's TypeChecker, and not use PropTypes